GUI Guide

 bash

-- Test authentication with immediate pass/fail feedback
+- Test authentication: Check Gaze's recognition with immediate pass/fail visual feedback.

 Configuration dialog